-These venous channels are peculiar in their outline, the deficiency of muscular and scantiness of elastic fibres in their walls, the absence of valves, the presence of tendinous strings, and, in some situations, of Pacchionian excrescences in their interior, and the contrariety of direction of a large proportion of their chief tributaries.
+These venous channels are peculiar in their outline, the deficiency of muscular, and scantiness of elastic fibres in their walls, the absence of valves, the presence of tendinous strings, and in some cases of Pacchionian excrescences in their interior, and the contrariety of direction of the larger proportion of their chief tributaries.

-These blood-channels lie in the thickness of the dura mater, and are lined by a layer of endothelial cells prolonged from the internal membrane of the arteries and capillaries.
-Outside this is a thin layer of elastic fibres longitudinally arranged, while the remaining thickness of the coats is formed by the dura mater itself.
-In case of the greater number one part of the circumference of the vessel corresponds to the bone which is grooved for its accommodation.
-The layer of dura-matral fibres which lies next the lumen of the canal is in most cases longitudinally arranged, while a circular layer surrounds these, or, in many instances, a series of layers of circular and longitudinal bundles, which are exceptionally poor in yellow fibres.
-The individual and local varieties observable in the structure of the walls of the sinuses are very numerous, so that the description just given can only be regarded as that of the prevailing arrangement.
-A marked internal peculiarity is found in the existence of the so-called Chorda Willisii which cross the lumen of some of these canals-the superior longitudinal, the cavernous, and the lateral.
-In the first-mentioned canal these form pretty strong tendinous cords; in the other sinuses they present a softer consistence and reddish colour.
-From the walls and Willisian cords of the cavernous sinuses little clubshaped villous processes project into the interior of its cavity (Hyrtl).
-There are some of about 2 millimetres in length, and a much greater number of about half.
+These blood-canals lie in the thickness of the dura-mater, and are lined by a layer of endothelial cells prolonged from the internal membrane of the arteries and the capillaries.
+Outside this is a thin layer of elastic fibres longitudinally arranged, while the remaining thickness of the coats is formed by the dura-mater itself.
+In case of the greater number, one part of the circumference of the vessel corresponds to the bone, which is grooved for its accommodation.

-The greater proportion of the veins from the convexity of the cerebral hemispheres enter the superior longitudinal sinus, and present the remarkable peculiarity that the direction of the majority is the reverse of that of the current of blood within the sinus itself.
-These veins, of which there are about twelve to fifteen on each side, pass obliquely backwards, and, as Lower long ago observed, in most instances (although there are always a few exceptions), they pass obliquely between the walls of the sinus before opening into it like the termination of the gall-duct in the intestine or the ureters in the bladder.
+The layer of dura-matral fibres which lie next the lumen of the canal is, in most cases, longitudinally arranged, while a circular layer surrounds these, or, in many instances, a series of layers of circular and longitudinal bundles which are exceptionally poor in The individual and local varieties observable in the structure of the walls of the sinuses are very numerous, so that the description just given can only be regarded as that of the prevailing arrangement.
+A marked internal peculiarity is found in the existence of the so-called chordae Willisii, which cross the lumen of some of these canals (the superior longitudinal, the cavernous, and the lateral).
+In the first-mentioned canal, these form pretty strong tendinous chords; in the other sinuses they present a softer consistence and reddish color.
+From the walls and Willistan chords of the cavernous sinuses, little club-shaped villous processes project into the interior of its cavity (Hyrtl.)
+There are some of these processes of about two millimetres in length, and a much greater number of about half.
+The greater proportion of the veins from the convexity of the cerebral hemispheres, enter the superior longitudinal sinus and present the remarkable peculiarity that the direction of the majority is the reverse of that of the current of blood within the sinus itself.
+These veins, of which there are about 12-15 on each side, pass obliquely backwards, and, as Lower long ago observed (in most instances, although there are always a few exceptions) they pass obliquely between the walls of the sinus before opening into it, like the termination of the gall-duct in the intestine, or the ureters in the bladder.
 Ridley asserted that one-half of the tributaries of the sinus longitudinalis superior opened backwards.